kgateway-dev/kgateway/docs/content/introduction/integrations.md

 weight: 50
 ---

-Gloo has integrations with several other applications are services to either enhance the functionatity of those services or add functionality to Gloo.
+Gloo has integrations with several other applications and services to either enhance the functionality of those services or add functionality to Gloo.
 Gloo currently offers the following integrations:

 * **[Kubernetes Ingress](#kubernetes-ingress)** - Use Gloo as the ingress controller on your Kubernetes cluster
 * **[AWS Elastic Load Balancers](#aws-elastic-load-balancers)** - Augment the AWS Elastic Load Balancer with Gloo Gateway